YiHsinLu/2020FIVB_PreliminaryRoundStats/README.md

 * Volleyball players' Facebook, and social media.
 * but no "API"
 * difficulty: we couldn't use the names of players to find their page on VolleyBox.
+  For instance, we want Yuji Nishida's page but the URL of his page is not "https://volleybox.net/yuji-nishida".
+Therefore, we searched "Yuji Nishida" on VolleyBox, and the URL of his page is "https://volleybox.net/yuji-nishida-p11693".
+Therefore, that is a problem for connecting to the URL of players by their name.

 ```{r}
 read.csv("DataFrame/Player_infoVolleybox2023.csv")